spacetelescope/poppy/docs/relnotes.rst

 *2016 June ish:*

-A couple moderately large enhancements.
+Several moderately large enhancements.
 While we have tested this code extensively, it is possible that there may be some lingering bugs.
 As always, please let us know of any issues encountered via `the github issues page
 <https://github.com/mperrin/poppy/issues/>`_.